MG-2025P03/physics/docs/index.md

 # Introduction

 This is the website for Meynard Gilhang's Physics activities.
-This is my first time to use GitHub and i'm still grasping trying to adapt and learn the new scripting languages that are being presented as part of this solution.
+This is my first time to use GitHub and i'm still grasping for the new web technologies and I'm trying to adapt and learn more to better understand these scripting languages that are being presented as part of this solution.

 I am a B.S.
 Computer Science in the Philippines and I've been a programmer since.
 I am your typical IT specialist (jack-of-all trades) with the following background: